Hi, I’m Mike Bundrant, founder of iNLP Center. I am an NLP Master Practitioner, INA Fellow Trainer and retired psychotherapist (NM).

 “You’re so rigid!” she says.
 All you eat is peppered beef and rice.
 NLP trainers are supposed to be flexible!

 In self-defense, I could mention all those little fish heads I’ve eaten and even managed to keep down, but I won’t go there.
-Instead, I will give you a brief tour of my personal and professional history that should put the issue to rest, Nobuko.
+Instead, I will give you a brief tour of my personal and professional history that should put the issue to rest:)

 1986-1988.
-Was a Mormon at the time and left for Brazil on a two-year mission.
-Learned Portuguese so well I dreamed in it nightly and forgot how to speak English!
-(NLP is great for evangelizing).
+Was Mormon at the time and left for Brazil on a two-year mission.
+Learned Portuguese so well I dreamed in it nightly and nearly forgot how to speak English!

 1990.
 Dropped out of Brigham Young University’s psychology program because the professors couldn’t answer my questions (I was an arrogant kid).